cite-architecture/CitableCorpus.jl/docs/src/index.md

 ## User's guide

-The following pages document each of `CitableCorpus`' four structures.
-Throughout our examples, we'll work with a citable corpus of [the five extant versions of the Gettysburg Address](http://www.abrahamlincolnonline.org/lincoln/speeches/gettysburg.htm).
+The following pages document each of the above structures.
+Throughout our examples, we will work with a citable corpus of [the five extant versions of the Gettysburg Address](http://www.abrahamlincolnonline.org/lincoln/speeches/gettysburg.htm).

-> TBA: add link to corpus and catalog cex files.
+!!! tip "Data files"

+   You can find the text corpus serialized in CEX format in the file `gettysburgcorpus.cex` of this repository's `test/data` directory.
+In the same directory, the file `gettysburgcatalog.cex` has a CEX representation of the catalog for that corpus.